Rebecca (novel): Derivation and inspiration

 Some commentators have noted parallels with Charlotte Brontë's Jane Eyre.
 Another of du Maurier's works, Jamaica Inn, is also linked to one of the Brontë sisters' works, Emily's Wuthering Heights.
-Du Maurier commented publicly in her lifetime that the book was based on her own memories of Menabilly and Cornwall, as well as her relationship with her father.

 While du Maurier "categorised Rebecca as a study in jealousy ... she admitted its origins in her own life to few."
-Her husband had been "engaged before — to glamorous, dark-haired Jan Ricardo.
-The suspicion that Tommy remained attracted to Ricardo haunted Daphne."
-In The Rebecca Notebook of 1981, du Maurier "'remembered' Rebecca's gestation ...
-Seeds began to drop.
+Her husband had been previously engaged to Jan Ricardo, a glamorous dark-haired figure.
+Du Maurier was apparently haunted by the suspicion that Browning remained attracted to Ricardo.
+In The Rebecca Notebook of 1981, du Maurier recalled the novel's gestation: "Seeds began to drop.
 A beautiful home ... a first wife ... jealousy, a wreck, perhaps at sea, near to the house ...
 But something terrible would have to happen, I did not know what..."
-She wrote in her notes prior to writing: 'I want to build up the character of the first [wife] in the mind of the second...until wife 2 is haunted day and night...a tragedy is looming very close and CRASH!
-BANG! something happens.'"
+In her preliminary notes for the novel, she wrote: "I want to build up the character of the first [wife] in the mind of the second...until wife 2 is haunted day and night...a tragedy is looming very close and CRASH!
+BANG! something happens."

-Du Maurier and her husband, "Tommy Browning, like Rebecca and Maximilian de Winter, were not faithful to one another."
-Subsequent to the novel's publication, "Jan Ricardo, tragically, died during the Second World War.
-She threw herself under a train."
+Like Rebecca and Maximilian de Winter, du Maurier and her husband were not faithful to one another.
+Jan Ricardo eventually died by suicide during the Second World War, throwing herself under a train.

-Childhood visits to Milton Hall, Cambridgeshire (then in Northamptonshire) home of the Wentworth-Fitzwilliam family, may have influenced the descriptions of Manderley.
+Du Maurier commented publicly in her lifetime that the book was based on her own memories of Menabilly and Cornwall, as well as her relationship with her father.
+The depictions of Manderly may have been influenced by du Maurier's childhood visits to Milton Hall, Cambridgeshire (then in Northamptonshire) home of the Wentworth-Fitzwilliam family.

-Literary technique

-The famous opening line of the book "Last night I dreamt I went to Manderley again." is an iambic hexameter.
-The last line of the book "And the ashes blew towards us with the salt wind from the sea" is too in metrical form; almost but not quite an anapestic tetrameter.